opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 # Setting up self-managed Dashboards in an Amazon EC2–hosted Docker container: No authentication

 ## Prerequisite
-AWS-managed OpenSearch domain without any authentication method enabled and is accompanied by the following domain access policy:
+An AWS-managed OpenSearch domain without any authentication method enabled, accompanied by the following domain access policy, is required:
 ```json
 {
   "Version": "2012-10-17",